quranacademy/DataExchangeProject/README.md

 **About**

-The mission of this project is to make the Noble Quran easily available everywhere.
+The mission of this project is to make the Noble Quran easily available everywhere by creating a central repository of the available data related to Quran.
 All the developers of websites and services have to go through the same problems of finding, downloading, veryfing the various Quran related data like translations, images, fonts etc. Even if they do so there are still more problems like keeping information updated.
 The idea of this project is to develop and support common standards for Quran related information exchanage and share data  texts, images etc allowing people to concentrate on the core work itself.

 [**Standards and definitions**](https://github.com/quranacademy/QuranDataExchange/wiki)